stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 as possible refuges in case we met unwelcome entities on their way back from the abyss.
 The nameless scent of such things was very distinct.
-Doubtless it was suicidally foolish to venture into that tunnel under the known conditions, but the lure of the unplumbed is stronger in certain persons than most suspect&mdash;indeed, it was just such a lure which had brought us to this unearthly polar waste in the first place.
+Doubtless it was suicidally foolish to venture into that tunnel under the known conditions, but the lure of the unplumbed is stronger in certain persons than most suspect--indeed, it was just such a lure which had brought us to this unearthly polar waste in the first place.
 We saw several penguins as we passed along, and speculated on the distance we would have to traverse.
 The carvings had led us to expect a steep downhill walk of about a mile to the abyss, but our previous wanderings had shewn us that matters of